Type 97 ShinHōtō Chi-Ha medium tank: Combat history

+Variants

-Short Barrel 120 mm gun tank
+Short barrel 120 mm gun tank

-The Short Barrel 120 mm gun tank was a variant of the Type 97 Shinhōtō Chi-Ha produced late in the war for the Imperial Japanese Navy.
+This was a variant of the Type 97 Shinhōtō Chi-Ha produced late in the war for the Imperial Japanese Navy.
 They wanted a gun tank similar to the Type 2 Ho-I for close support, but with greater fire-power.
 The standard 47 mm main tank gun was replaced with a short barrel naval 12 cm (120 mm) "anti-submarine" gun with a muzzle brake added.
 In addition, it had a small storage compartment added onto the back of the Shinhōtō Chi-Ha turret.
-Only "about a dozen" were produced for deployment by the Japanese Special Naval Landing Forces.
+Only "about a dozen" were produced for deployment by the Japanese Special Naval Landing Forces for defense of the home islands.

-IJN Long Barrel 120 mm SPG
+Long barrel 120 mm SPG

-There was a "one-off" prototype developed by the Imperial Japanese Navy known as the Naval 12 cm SPG (self-propelled gun) or Long Barrel 120 mm SPG.
+There was a "one-off" prototype developed by the Imperial Japanese Navy known as the Naval 12 cm SPG (self-propelled gun) or Long barrel 120 mm SPG.
 A Type 10 120 mm main gun was mounted backwards on a Type 97 Chi-Ha chassis.
-The gun was not housed in a turret like the Short Barrel 120 mm version and did not have a casemate.
+The gun was not housed in a turret like the short barrel 120 mm version and did not have a casemate.
 The post-war fate of the completed prototype deployed at the Yokosuka SNLF base is unknown.